The Silence of the Lambs (film): Casting

 Jodie Foster was interested in playing FBI agent Clarice Starling immediately after reading the novel.
-However, despite having just won an Academy Award for her performance in The Accused (1988), Demme was not initially convinced that she was right for the role.
+However, despite having just won an Academy Award for Best Actress for her performance in The Accused (1988) at the 61st Academy Awards, Demme was not initially convinced that she was right for the role.
 Having just collaborated on Married to the Mob (1988), Demme's first choice for the role of Starling was Michelle Pfeiffer, who turned it down, later saying, "It was a difficult decision, but I got nervous about the subject matter."
 He then approached Meg Ryan, who also turned it down for its gruesome themes.
 The studio was skeptical about Laura Dern as a bankable choice, so Foster was ultimately awarded the role due to her passion for the character.
+Molly Ringwald auditioned but was deemed "too young".

 For the role of Lecter, Demme originally approached Sean Connery.
 After Connery turned it down, Anthony Hopkins was offered the role based on his performance in The Elephant Man (1980).
 When Hopkins's agent told him that a script was on his way titled The Silence of the Lambs, Hopkins responded, "Is it a children's story?"
 Hopkins called his agent back after reading the first 10 pages and said, "This is the best part I've ever read."
 He accepted the role after having dinner with Demme.

-Other actors considered for the role included Al Pacino, Robert De Niro, Dustin Hoffman, Derek Jacobi and Daniel Day-Lewis.
+Other actors considered for the role included Al Pacino, Robert De Niro, Dustin Hoffman, Jeremy Irons, Derek Jacobi and Daniel Day-Lewis.
 Forest Whitaker has stated that he also auditioned for the role.
 The mask Hopkins wore became an iconic symbol of the film.
 It was created by Ed Cubberly, of Frenchtown, New Jersey, who had made masks for NHL goalkeepers.

 Hopkins developed his portrayal of Lecter by drawing inspiration from the HAL 9000 computer as voiced by Douglas Rain in 2001: A Space Odyssey, as well as the vocal patterns of writer Truman Capote.
 In a 2001 interview with GQ, Hopkins clarified that he did not base Lecter's vocal cadence on Katharine Hepburn, as some people had believed.
 He also revealed that the decision to play Lecter as still and unblinking was not influenced by Charles Manson, as some had speculated.
 Hopkins admitted to being intimidated by Foster, who had just won an Academy Award, and initially felt scared to talk to her.

-Gene Hackman was cast to play Jack Crawford, the Agent-in-Charge of the Behavioral Science Unit of the FBI in Quantico, Virginia, but he found the script too violent.
-Scott Glenn was then cast in the role.
+Scott Glenn was cast to play Jack Crawford, the Agent-in-Charge of the Behavioral Science Unit of the FBI in Quantico, Virginia.
 In preparation for the role, Glenn met with John E. Douglas.
 Douglas gave Glenn a tour of the Quantico facility and also played for him an audio tape containing various recordings that serial killers Lawrence Bittaker and Roy Norris had made of themselves raping and torturing a 16-year-old girl.
 According to Douglas, Glenn wept as he listened to the recordings, and even changed his liberal stance on the death penalty.